prometheus/docs/content/docs/guides/multi-target-exporter.md

 There are two ways of querying:

 1. Querying the exporter itself.
 It has its own metrics, usually available at `/metrics`.
 1. Querying the exporter to scrape another target.
 Usually available at a "descriptive" endpoint, e.g. `/probe`.
+This is likely what you are primarily interested in, when using multi-target exporters.

 You can manually try the first query type with curl in another terminal or use this [link](http://localhost:9115/metrics):